1mTojii/BlueTeam-tools/2. PortScanner - trashnmap/README.md

 ## A note on legality

-Only scan hosts you own or have explicit permission to test (`scanme.nmap.org` is the one public exception, set up for exactly this purpose).
+Only scan hosts you own or have explicit permission to test ("scanme.nmap.org" is the one public exception, set up for exactly this purpose).
 Port scanning systems you don't have permission for can be illegal depending on jurisdiction, even if no damage is done.

-## Ideas for extending it

-- Add multithreading so ranges scan in parallel instead of one port at a time
-- Banner grabbing — after connecting, read the first few bytes a service sends back to guess what's running (e.g. SSH, HTTP)
-- Export results to JSON/CSV, matching BruteSentry's export style
-- Add a `--timeout` flag instead of a hardcoded constant
+It is the same stuff as nmap. if you point my tool at lets say mnemonic you will get a knock on your door...

 ## License